vipul-modi/service-fabric-windows-patch-installer/src/PatchInstallerService/PackageRoot/MTU_PATCH/README.md

 ---

 ## About this Patch
-This patch queries for IPv4 interfaces on a cluster node that have MTU size set less than 1500 bytes.
-If it finds one, it will reset the MTU value to 1500 for the interface.
-This is done in order to match the MTU size set on an interface programmed inside a Windows Container (NAT Networking mode).
-MTU size mismatch leads to fragmentation which could cause choppy connections in some cases.
+The purpose of this patch is to ensure that the MTU size of each IPv4 interface on a cluster node is set correctly based on the type of container network it is used for.

-Please note, this patch is only supposed to deployed on Service Fabric Clusters that have L2 tunnel network setup and have Windows container with only NAT networking mode configured.
+For most interfaces, the MTU size should be set to 1500 bytes to match the MTU size of an interface programmed inside a Windows Container (NAT Networking mode).
+MTU size mismatch leads to fragmentation, which could cause choppy connections in some cases.
+An interface that belongs to an overlay network should have its MTU size set to 1450 because an overlay network packet has an additional 50 bytes in its header.